hendrikboeck/ant-rs/README.md

     Usage: ant [OPTIONS] <HOST>

     Arguments:
       <HOST>  Host to create tunnel(s) for.
 Has to be in `hosts` inside your ANT configuration file.
-This host has to be accessable without user input. (use identity_file, etc. for authentication)
+This host has to be accessible without user input. (use identity_file, etc. for authentication)

     Options:
       -l, --log-level <LOG_LEVEL>  Log level of application [default: info]